The modern Stanford MOSS replacement

 • No webhooks or SDKs — manual process only

-Why Educators Switch from Stanford MOSS to Codequiry
+Why educators & engineering teams switch from Stanford MOSS to Codequiry

 MOSS Limitations